Joint letter – Groups calling for hydrogen climate action at COP29

 “As in Trump’s previous term, states led by Democrats will be crucial for continued transition.
 California alone is the world’s fifth-largest economy and can drive significant change.
 But they cannot replace the global leadership of the U.S., for example in climate negotiations,” says Hauge.

-The Inflation Reduction Act (IRA) is one of President Biden’s strongest climate actions, driving significant investments in renewable energy and zero-emission technology over the past four years.
+The Inflation Reduction Act (IRA) is one of President Biden’s strongest climate actions, driving significant investments in renewable energy and zero-emission technology over the past two years.
 Numerous industrial players have flocked to the U.S. to benefit from substantial subsidies under the IRA.
 The election results now create uncertainty about how extensive Trump’s changes to this package could be.

 “We note that many have believed the IRA to be safe.
 But with a Republican majority in both the Senate and the House, there is considerable uncertainty about what this will look like going forward.
 So, the EU must step up,” says Hauge.